All Episodes

 The first is probably the base load power.

-How do you build a base load power and what's going to happen now that renewables are, which have been disproportionately advantaged because of all of the green energy dollars, the Green New Deal, all of that that's been going on for a decade or so.
+And what's going to happen now that renewables are which have been disproportionately advantaged because of all of the green energy dollars, the Green New Deal, all of that that's been going on for a decade or so.

-I apologize for interrupting you so early but that policy that you just mentioned of the green subsidies of green power, which is unreliable and difficult to store, that has put the United States behind the race to AI compared to China.
+I apologize for interrupting you so early, but that policy that you just mentioned of the green subsidies of green power, which is unreliable and difficult to store, that has put the United States behind the race to AI compared to China.

-So that those policies have crippled our nation.
+So those policies have crippled our nation.

 Yeah.

-Yeah, and wind sometimes picks up.
+And wind sometimes picks up.

 Usually you're counting on the wind to pick up when the sun goes down.